-&lt;sup>1The configuration of cloud director and node startup from snapshot is also possible.
+1The configuration of cloud director and node startup from snapshot is also possible.
 How to do this for AWS is discussed in section 3.4.
 Doing this for Azure is rather more complicated and confusing.
-At the time of writing (August 2017), configuring this is therefore planned as a wizard-assisted option for a future version of the cluster manager, with a priority that depends on the level of interest for this feature from customers.
+At the time of writing (August 2017), configuring this is therefore planned as a wizard-assisted option for a future version of BCM, with a priority that depends on the level of interest for this feature from customers.